wpilibsuite/frc-docs/source/docs/software/vision-processing/wpilibpi/using-cameraserver.rst

 Grabbing Frames from CameraServer
 ---------------------------------

-The FRCVision image comes with all the necessary libraries to make your own vision processing system.
+The WPILibPi image comes with all the necessary libraries to make your own vision processing system.
 In order to get the current frame from the camera, you can use the CameraServer library.
 For information about CameraServer, the :ref:`docs/software/vision-processing/introduction/cameraserver-class:Read and Process Video: CameraServer Class`.

 .. tabs::